 Mesembryanthemum uncinatum, Mesembryanthemum uncinellum, Ruschia uncinella

-Ruschia uncinata is a mat-forming, winter-growing succulent up to 1 foot (30 cm) tall and spreading several feet wide, with interesting, leafless, gray-green, rounded stems that have small opposite pointed nodes that alternate 90 degrees from one set to the next ever up to 1 inch (2.5 cm).
-In spring it produces 0.5 inch (1.3 cm) wide, pinkish-purple flowers that have petals that radiate outwards along the edge but are erect in the middle of the flower, surrounding the reproductive parts.
+Ruschia uncinata is a mat-forming succulent with interesting leafless, gray-green, rounded stems with small opposite pointed nodes that alternate 90 degrees from one set to the next.
+It grows up to 12 inches (30 cm) tall with a spread of several feet.
+Flowers are pinkish-purple and have petals that radiate outwards along the edge but are erect in the middle of the flower, surrounding the reproductive parts.
 They are up to 0.8 inch (2 cm) in diameter and usually appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Ruschias are popular for use in the garden.
 Their tolerance of drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
 Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.

 There are tufted, round-shaped plants, which are well suited for containers and flower boxes.
 The low-growing and spreading species cover well and will do wonders to terraces, embankments and will easily stabilize loose sand.
 Then there are the bigger, more robust types that are best used among larger plants or in combination with other succulents in rock gardens and mixed beds.

 Remember that Ruschias are short-lived plants, and it is essential to continue replanting every three years.
 All species attract a host of insects, and they are thus ideal subjects to attract wildlife to the garden throughout the year.